This week’s theme is goats. Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

 Our next recommendation by author/illustrator Patricia Polacco is for the little readers.
 Letter by letter, meet cart-pulling goats, clothes-munching goats, head-butting, hill-climbing, tail-wagging goats!
 Cats, chicks, dogs, and bunnies play along with these friendly goats, joining in the fun.
 From A is for Apple to Z is for Zoe, these rascally animals just won’t stop until they’ve romped through the whole alphabet.
 Watch a read-aloud on YouTube.
 This book is recommended for ages 2-5.

-Visit the Growing Minds’ farm to school literature database to discover more of our favorite children’s books about goats, farm animals, and farm life.
+Find more books Visit the Growing Minds’ farm to school literature database to discover more of our favorite children’s books about goats and farm animals.

 Wash and cut all vegetables into small pieces.
 Assemble a bowl for each child that contains each of the cut up vegetables.